-The chances are that anyone with a smart thermostat has also invested in another assortment of expensive electronics.
-A programmable thermostat, like other devices, uses power, and before enjoying the full effect of automation, it is essential to protect them from possible surges.
+If you have a smart thermostat, You may also have other expensive smart devices.
+A programmable thermostat, like other devices, uses power.
+Before enjoying the benefits of automation, you need to protect them from surges.
 The advice by any HVAC professional is that it is necessary to install surge protection.

 Why Is Surge Protection Necessary?